Kesomannen/gale/README.md

 ## Installation

-Go to Releases and downlad the latest one for your platform and run the installer.
+Go to Releases, downlad the latest one for your platform and run the installer.
 Alternatively, download it from Thunderstore (Windows only) and run the installer.

 ## Features